-Taeniasis can lead to urticaria, an itchy rash of wheals and hives.
+Taeniasis can lead to urticaria, an itchy rash of weals and hives.

 Humans with taeniasis pass eggs or proglottids in the stool which can contaminate pastures.
 Cattle or pigs become infected with these eggs or proglottids when ingesting contaminated vegetation.
 The tapeworm eggs hatch and migrate to the muscles of infected pigs or cattle.
 They develop into larvae called cysticerci.
 Humans then become infected by eating raw or undercooked beef or pork containing these cysticerci.
-The larvae attaches to the intestinal wall and develops into a mature tapeworm, which then produces on average 50,000 eggs per day.
+The larvae attach to the intestinal wall and develop into mature tapeworms, which then produce on average 50,000 eggs per day.

 Tapeworm infection is maintained by poor food preparation practices, as well as the continuous infection of pigs and cattle by feeding on vegetation contaminated by tapeworm eggs.

 Cysticercosis is a condition where tapeworm larvae move outside of the intestine and infect other organs and tissues such as the brain, eye, or heart.
 It is caused by ingestion of T. solium eggs from contaminated pork.
-Subcutanous nodules affect about half of patients with cysticercosis.
+Subcutaneous nodules affect about half of the patients with cysticercosis.

 Involvement of the brain can cause seizures and other central nervous system problems and occurs in about 60-90% of cases.
 This condition is called neurocysticercosis.